galicae/python-novice/episodes/04-built-in.md

 - Next is the problematic line of code, indicating the problem with a `^` pointer.

-## Python reports a runtime error when something goes wrong while a program is executing. {#runtime-error}
+## Python reports a runtime error when something goes wrong while a program is executing {#runtime-error}

 ```python
 age = 53